Contents

 Education System in Thailand

-During the reign of King Rama V (1863-1910 A.D.) the country bureaucracy has increased and the was a need for educated people.
-With the issue in 1898 of the Education Proclamation, Thai education system has been modernized and made accessible to all people.
+During the reign of King Rama V (1863-1910 A.D.) the country bureaucracy has increased and there was a need for educated people.
+With the issue in 1898 of the Education Proclamation, Thai education system has been modernised and made accessible to all people.

 The current system of formal education consists of four levels of education: